ethereum/ethereum-org-website/src/content/upgrades/merge/index.md

 contentPreview="❌ False.
 Fee tips/MEV will be credited to a Mainnet account controlled by the validator, available immediately.">
 This may seem counterintuitive to the above note that withdrawals are not enabled til Shanghai, but validators WILL have immediate access to the fee rewards/MEV earned during block proposals.

 ETH is issued by the protocol as a reward to validators for contributing to consensus.
-This ETH is accounted for on the Beacon Chain (consensus layer), where a validator has a unique address that holds its staked ETH and protocol rewards.
+This _newly issued_ ETH is accounted for on the Beacon Chain (consensus layer), where a validator has a unique address that holds its staked ETH and protocol rewards.
 This ETH is locked until Shanghai.

-ETH on the execution layer, Mainnet as we know it, is accounted for separately from the consensus layer.
+ETH on the _execution layer_ (Mainnet as we know it) is accounted for separately from the consensus layer.
 When users execute transactions that involve Mainnet, ETH must be paid to cover the gas which includes a tip to the validator.
-This ETH is already on the execution layer, is NOT being issued by the protocol, and is available to the validator immediately (given a proper `eth1` address is provided to the client software).
+This ETH is already on the execution layer, is NOT being newly issued by the protocol, and is available to the validator immediately (given a proper `fee recipient` address is provided to the client software).
 </ExpandableCard>

 <ExpandableCard
 title="'Staking APR is expected to triple after The Merge. '" contentPreview="❌ False.
 More up-to-date estimations predict closer to a 50% increase in APR post-merge, not a 200% increase.">
 The APR for stakers is expected to increase post-merge.
-It is important to recognize where this increase in APR is coming from.
+To understand by how much, it is important to recognize where this increase in APR is coming from.
 This does not come from an increase in protocol ETH issuance (ETH issuance after The Merge is in fact decreasing by ~90%), but is instead a reallocation of transaction fees that will start going to validators instead of miners.

 This will be a new separate source of revenue for validators when they propose blocks.
 As you can imagine, the amount of fees a validator receives is proportional to network activity at the time of their proposed block.
 The more fees being paid by users, the more fees validators will receive.